viniciosanacleto/Porto/README.md

 #### Principles:
 - A Model SHOULD NOT hold business logic, it can only hold the code and data the represents itself. *(it's relationships with other models, hidden fields, table name, fillable attributes,...)*
 - A single Container MAY contains multiple Models.
-- Model MAY define the Relations between itself and any other Models (in case a relation exist).
+- A Model MAY define the Relations between itself and any other Models (in case a relation exist).

 <a id="Views"></a>
 ## Views

 Views contain the HTML served by your application.

 Their main goal is to separate the application logic from the presentation logic. *(They are the V in MVC)*.

 #### Principles:
 - Views can only be used from the Web Controllers.
-- View SHOULD be separated into multiple files and folders based on what they display.
+- Views SHOULD be separated into multiple files and folders based on what they display.
 - A single Container MAY contains multiple Views files.

 <a id="Transformers"></a>
 ## Transformers

 Transformers (are the short name for Responses Transformers).

-They are the same like Views but for JSON Responses.
+They are equivalent to Views but for JSON Responses.
 While Views takes data and represent it in HTML, Transformers takes data and represent it in JSON.

-Transformers are classes responsible for transforming Models into an Arrays.
+Transformers are classes responsible for transforming Models into Arrays.

 Transformers takes a Model or a group of Models "Collection" and converts it to a formatted serializable Array.

 #### Principles:
-- All API responses MUST be formatted via a Transformer.
+- All API responses MUST be formatted via Transformers.
 - Every Model (that gets returned by an API call) SHOULD have a Transformer.
 - A single Container MAY have multiple Transformers.
 - Usually every Model would have a Transformer.